mportesdev/mportesdev.github.io/_posts/2022-12-09-notes-on-pattern-matching-of-dictionaries.md

 Two peculiarities worth knowing about pattern matching of Python dicts.

-## Empty dict vs. empty list as a pattern
+## Empty dict pattern vs. empty list pattern

-The following code uses an empty dictionary as a pattern for matching:
+The following code uses an empty dictionary as the pattern for matching:

 ```python
 def match_empty_dict(obj):